The new Grindleton Pavilion is available for your events!

 The fells and valleys of the Forest of Bowland AONB, Pendle Hill and the Ribble Valley are internationally recognised as outstanding landscapes.

-The next meeting of the Parish Council will be on 6 January 2014
+The next meeting of the Parish Council will be shown shortly.

-Are you interested in events such as Mother & Toddler Group, Tai Chi, Yoga, Zumba, Photography etc.? ... the schedule of regular classes and other events is available on the Pavilion web-page.
+Are you interested in events such as Mother & Toddler Group, Tai Chi, Yoga (details), Zumba, Photography etc.? ... the schedule of regular classes and other events is available on the Pavilion web-page.

 The Village Diary lists the principal village events, including notable public events at the Pavilion; the Village Diary is here.
 It does not list regular monthly or weekly events such as WI meetings and church services.
 For regular events at the Pavilion, such as exercise classes etc., consult the Pavilion Diary.